 Helped Lead President Obama’s Efforts to Create New Jobs

-Alfonso served as the Assistant Administrator for Congressional and Legislative Affairs of the U.S. Small Business Administration (SBA).
-In this position he led SBA efforts to enact legislative proposals in economic development, job creation, lending, contracting and innovation.
-He helped lead the SBA effort to pass the Small Business Jobs Act which successfully opened up the credit markets for small businesses and entrepreneurs and created $12 billion in tax relief for small business owners.
+Alfonso served as the Assistant Administrator for Congressional and Legislative Affairs of the U.S. Small Business Administration.
+He led SBA efforts to enact legislative proposals in economic development, job creation, lending, contracting and innovation.
+In particular, Alfonso worked to pass the Small Business Jobs Act which successfully opened up the credit markets for small businesses and entrepreneurs and created $12 billion in tax relief for small business owners.

 Trusted Advisor to Governor Kaine

-Alfonso has worked for several years on environmental issues at the Federal and State level.
-With a background in environmental law, he worked for several years as a Federal environmental health advocate working on Clean Air, Safe Drinking Water, and Global Climate Change issues.
+With a background in environmental law, Alfonso has worked for years as a federal environmental health advocate on Clean Air, Safe Drinking Water, and Global Climate Change issues.
 He also worked on environmental and energy issues in the office of a United States Senator.